MaximumADHD/Roblox-Studio-Mod-Manager/README.md

 I've attempted to get this cleared several times, but haven't had any luck so far.
 I may need to get the application signed by a proper certificate authority, which will cost me some money to do.<br/>

-In the meantime, you can try this workaround from boatbomber if you'd still like to use the mod manager:<br/>
+In the meantime, you can try this workaround from boatbomber if you'd still like to use it: https://twitter.com/BoatbomberRBLX/status/1347262909915738113
-https://twitter.com/BoatbomberRBLX/status/1347262909915738113

 # Downloads